replicatedhq/replicated-docs/docs/intro-replicated.md

 Use Replicated features to support your customers and application:

-- Help customers stay on stable versions
+- Use reporting to find out which customers are running vulnerable versions of your application so you can contact them about upgrading to the latest version
 - Use preflight checks and support bundles to improve installation success and diagnose application issues faster
+- Provision customer-representative environments to quickly recreate and diagnose issues

 ## Observing and Measuring

-Replicated provides comprehensive observability of application instances installed in customer environments:
+Replicated provides comprehensive insights of application instances installed in customer environments:

-- Get telemetry and key insights to understand the health and status of your distributed software, get adoption metrics, and get key performance metrics
+- Get telemetry and key insights to understand the health and status of your distributed software, view adoption metrics, and monitor key performance metrics

 - Set up notifications to get alerted for events to help ensure that important instance issues or performance trends are not missed

 ## Administering

-Manage your teams, such as inviting and removing members, in the vendor portal, such as:
+Manage your teams in the vendor portal, such as:

 - Inviting and removing members
 - Managing permissions
 - Configuring authentication options and enabling two-factor authentication

-## Management and Development Tools
+## Vendor Platform

-This section describes the management and development tools that you use to configure and manage your application and teams with Replicated.
+This section describes the vendor platform options that you use to configure and manage your application and teams with Replicated.

 ### Vendor Portal